somusekhar56/spark1/README.md

 Fault-tolerant processing

+# What are the two types of RDD operations?
+1 Transformations → return new RDD
+Example: map, filter, flatMap, reduceByKey

+2 Actions → return result
+Example: collect, count, take, saveAsTextFile

 # 5.2 Spark Core
 Spark Core is the foundation layer of the entire Spark architecture.
 # It provides: